ARitz-Cracker/browser-requirifier/README.md

 	* Note: If you're importing loading optional lists at once, order of execution is undefined
 4. Upload to your server following what you specified in `baseURL`
 5. Include in your HTML as needed!

+## Restrictions

+This `require()` implementation is different from NodeJS's in the following ways:
+* There really aren't any "Module Objects" per-say, what's exposed to you is standard objects.
+* `require.main` doesn't work
+* `module.children` doesn't work
+* `module.paths` doesn't work
+* `module.requrie` doesn't work
+* Deleting whatevers in `require.cache` won't reload the file, it'll just re-execute the file.

+Everything is (more or less) functionally identical.

+## Other notes

+* This package isn't intended to provide or bundle the code neccisary to use standard node libraries in the browser.
+[You can check out what browserify uses for that](https://github.com/browserify/browserify#compatibility).
+Now, you might be wondering, why don't I just use browserify? ...
+Shut up.